 - Choose one of these Bechdel test failures and invent a scene that could change the dynamics of the movie.

 - Write a real or imagined scene about a chance meeting between two characters at a movie theater.
+Can they get through their dialogue without getting hushed by other patrons?

 - Silver screen, technicolor, Smell-O-Vision—write a poem borrowing from the historical lexicon of film.